raspberrypilearning/scratch-3-phrasebook/en/step_5.md

 ## Switching the backdrop

-Next, let's switch the backdrop when a flag is clicked.
+Next, let's switch to a second backdrop when a flag is clicked.
 At the same time, you should hide the flags and show some objects that can be translated.

+--- task ---
+Add or Paint a new backdrop by clicking the Choose a backdrop button.
+I chose Beach Malibu.
+--- /task ---

 --- task ---
 Add the following code to the spain flag sprite: